 Bored of being stuck behind a barrier while some media and privileged people prance around in front of me, I decided to join this march and see what it was all about.

-In a way I felt like my innocence/ignorance of who a lot of these people are helped have a neutral point of view.
-In terms of education its a fail but usually people on the internet help me fill in the gaps, that hasnt happened with this story yet, Im not sure why.
-For example I described this photo as “Important Lady finishes her talk, canons in background at Raising of the flag ceremony.
+I’m not up to speed on a lot of politics so I described this photo as “Important Lady finishes her talk, canons in background at Raising of the flag ceremony.
 Australia Day” and this photo as “Powerful speaker man, Indigenous Australian protesters marching pt4″.
 I would say that you should have heard some of the strong things they were saying/chanting but I can show you.
 I made this video that you can watch on youtube.
 You can also watch it below.

 Its a shame I was so slow with my camera, at 4:13 you see them dancing, behind me were roughly 15 police, some on motorbikes and some standing there in a way blocking entry to South Bank, just before that he was making more strong statements then in my memory he says “Corroboree!!” and the guys break into music and dance, I thought that was amazing.
 The march finished at Musgrave park where a rage against racism concert was held.